Characteristics

 Behavior

-The American wigeon often tags along behind diving birds.
-It waits on the surface of the water and then snatches up the plants that the diving birds pull up!
+The American wigeon often tags along behind diving birds, waiting on the surface of the water to snatch up the plants that the diving birds pull up!

 |